janaSunrise/AIML-discord-chatter-bot/README.md

 - Run the server using `pipenv run start`

 ### Usage

-Go to any channel in discord of any server where this bot is invited, Make a channel as specified in `.env` and Send a message there.
-The bot should respond automatically.
+Go to any channel in discord of any server where this bot is invited, Make a channel with the same exact name as specified in `.env` and Send a message there.
+The bot should respond to the message sent.

 ## 🤝 Contributing